 - Promote R&D activities for addressing difficult-to-treat diseases, rare diseases and global health issues

-Daiichi Sankyo is participating in the Access Accelerated initiative.
-Launched at the World Economic Forum in Davos, Switzerland, Access Accelerated consists of 22 Japanese, American and European biopharmaceutical companies including Daiichi Sankyo, and aims to improve non-communicable disease (NCD) prevention, diagnostics and treatment in low and lower-middle income countries in partnership with the World Bank Group and the Union for International Cancer Control.
+Daiichi Sankyo has participated in Access Accelerated, an initiative through which 24 pharmaceutical companies from Japan, the United States, and Europe to improve prevention, diagnosis, and treatment for NCDs*1 in low and lower-middle income countries in partnership with The World Bank Group and the Union for International Cancer Control.

 Please see a video message from CEO.

-In Tanzania, Daiichi Sankyo has been operating mobile healthcare field clinics in cooperation with non-governmental organizations (NGOs), local governments, and local communities in order to contribute to regions where medical infrastructure, doctors, and transportation to hospitals are all in insufficient supply.
+In Tanzania, we have been operating mobile healthcare field clinics in cooperation with non-governmental organizations (NGOs), local governments, and local communities to contribute to regions where medical infrastructure is insufficient, such as areas which lack doctors or where hospital access is difficult.

-In fiscal 2016, it was decided that these services would continue to be offered, but in the new region that is the Kilombero District, and a kickoff ceremony was held for this new chapter of the project in February 2017.
-With a focus on contributing to the accomplishment of Goal 3 of the SDGs, we will seek to increase the immunization ratio among infants along with the ratio of women who receive antenatal care.
-We also plan to devote our efforts to cultivating community healthcare workers that can support healthcare activities and help us with implementing this program in the future.
+In fiscal 2016, it was decided that these services would continue to be offered in a new region, the Kilombero District, Tanzania, and a kickoff ceremony was held in February 2017.
+With a focus on contributing to the accomplishment of SDG Goal 3, we seek to increase the immunization ratio among infants along with the ratio of women who receive antenatal care.
+Additionally, we will focus on training community healthcare workers to support these activities.

 More information regarding this program, including activity details and reports, can be found below.